University College London Faculty of Arts and Humanities

 The Faculty of Arts and Humanities (popularly known as UCL Faculty of Arts & Humanities) is one of the 11 constituent faculties of University College London (UCL).
 The current Executive Dean is Professor Stella Bruzzi, FBA.
-Ranked 5th in the Times Higher Education World University Rankings (2022), the Faculty of Arts & Humanities at UCL is recognised globally for both its teaching and research excellence.

 History

 In October 2013 it was announced that the Translation Studies Unit of Imperial College London would move to UCL, becoming part of the UCL School of European Languages, Culture & Society.

 Departments

 The Faculty currently comprises the following departments: